3. State agencies made flawed approvals of Enbridge’s Line 3 pipeline

-Problems: At every major turn, the regulatory system favored the polluter over the public.
+Problems: At every major turn in the Line 3 environmental review process, the regulatory system seemed to favor the polluter over the public.
 The project went against state pipeline routing rules that said they should avoid wetlands and areas with high water tables.
 (The new Line 3 runs 337 miles across northern Minnesota, crossing more than 200 water bodies and 78 miles of wetlands.)
 The Line 3 environmental impact statement was flawed, lacking the specific information needed for the required cost-benefit analysis.
 Regulators saw benefits as concrete and costs as abstract.
 Decisions went against state policy, such as the goal to reduce fossil fuel use.
 The project violated Treaty Rights.
 Line 3 construction resulted in predictable environmental damage, including multiple artesian aquifer breaches.

-Regulatory failures: The PUC approved a system of “independent” environmental monitors (IEMs) to do on-the-ground monitoring for state regulators during construction.
+Regulatory failures: The Public Utilities Commission approved a system of “independent” environmental monitors (IEMs) to do on-the-ground monitoring for state regulators during construction.
 Enbridge reimbursed state agencies for their salaries.
 However, Enbridge got to hire and train the IEMs, bringing into question their independence.
 Efforts to identify hydrological problems were either not done, or weren’t thorough.
-The DNR failed to require detailed information on sheet pilings, which were driven deep into the ground to block groundwater flow and keep trenches dry enough to work.
+The Department of Natural Resources (DNR) failed to require detailed information on sheet pilings, which were driven deep into the ground to block groundwater flow and keep trenches dry enough to work.
 The sheet pilings were responsible for the aquifer breaches.
-An independent citizen's group, Waadoodawaad Amikwag, continues to monitor the Line 3 corridor.
+An independent citizen’s group, Waadoodawaad Amikwag, continues to monitor the Line 3 corridor.
 It has been finding environmental damage caused by Line 3 construction that state regulators have either missed or ignored.

 Aquifer breach next to the Fond du Lac Reservation in St. Louis County.
 The breach released a minimum of 263 million gallons of groundwater.
 In this location, Line 3 ran through a swamp-shrub carr wetland.
 The pipeline was installed in the winter.
 Image: Enbridge report to the DNR.